oozou/stateful-context/README.md

 })
 ```

-Another approach is to send all variables around.
+Another approach is to pass all the variables we need in the future steps through the promise chain.
+Notice how you have to maintain the correct order of values and parameters in each step.

 ```javascript
 Promise.all([createUser('foo'), createUser('bar')])